 Meth labs had peaked over a decade ago, and then began to slow down and die off as authorities cracked down on the over-the-counter drugs that were required to make it.
 Now, a new group is stepping in to supply this drug to Florida residents.

-New Meth Supply
+The New Meth Supply

-Meth, also known as ice, crank, speed and tina, is no longer being cooked in the stereotypical low-grade, trailer park meth kitchens.
+Meth, also known as ice, crank, speed and Tina, is no longer being cooked in the stereotypical low-grade, trailer park meth kitchens.
 Instead, “super labs” in Mexico are making very pure and cheap meth that then gets smuggled into Florida by Mexican cartels.

 Making matters worse, this new influx is difficult to detect at the borders because it can be dissolved in containers and beverages, then converted back into crystal form for distribution.